Pharmacy Technician Diploma

 Indigenous Learners

-The Pharmacy Technician Diploma program recognizes the need to facilitate access to post-secondary education for both Indigenous and non-Indigenous learners.
-To increase participation of Indigenous Peoples the program has designated three (3) seats for qualified applicants who are First Nations, Métis, or Inuit.
-After June 1 for the Fall term and October 1 for the Winter term unallocated seats will be released to qualified applicants on the waitlist if one exists for the program.
+The Pharmacy Technician Diploma program has designated three (3) seats for qualified applicants who are First Nations, Métis, or Inuit.
+After June 1 for the Fall term, October 1 for the Winter term, and February 1 for the Spring term (if applicable), unallocated seats will be released to qualified applicants on the waitlist if one exists for the program.

-Indigenous applicants must meet the admission requirements for the program as outlined in the Academic Calendar and qualify for a designated seat by:
+Indigenous applicants must meet the admission requirements for the program as outlined in the Academic Calendar and qualify for the Waivers or a designated seat by:

 - Self-identifying as an Indigenous applicant on the Application for Admission.